 Would you like a place to stay when visiting the Cascades Raptor Center?
 There are several VRBO listings in the area.
 Check out the available properties and book one that fits your needs.

 Address: 1 Eugene Center, Eugene, OR 97401

 The Hult Center for the Performing Arts is one of Eugene’s iconic buildings.
-It’s also one of the best places to see a show in Oregon.
+It’s also one of Oregon’s best places to see a show.
 The center hosts various events throughout the year, including concerts, ballets, and Broadway shows.